Lostmyname/config_yml/README.md

 Usage
 -----

-Create any yml file inside config/ and it will became a hash.
+Create any yaml file inside config/ directory and it will became a hash accessible through the class method with the same name of the file.

 ```yaml
 # config/redis.yml